LydiaAbest/Folio/Exercises.md

 She was a dancing planet.
 As she spun, I spun.
 As she turned, I turned.
 As air left me, it fell into her.
 I fed her, in some small way.
 And now I will remain, suspended in this black abyss.
 Just out of reach, with only gases and bone left inside me.

 We are the same.

+# Week 6

+see Twine repository.

+# Week 7

+see Bitsy experiment repository.

+# Week 8

+see Twine repository, specifically navigate to the 'vent shaft' page of the story to see the image input.

+# Week 9

+I didn't do any image scaling for Twine as my project uses Bitsy.

+# Week 10

+Create a simple website:
+file:///C:/Users/Lydia/Documents/uni/CWB/Year%202/Horizons/Digital%20Writing%20Projects/LydiaAbest.github.io/index.html